Erastus Hussey: Career

 Hussey settled in Plymouth with a 160-acre farm, where he was a wheat farmer from 1827 to 1836.
 In September 1838, he moved to Battle Creek, and established a general store there in 1839.
 Henry B. Denman became his partner in 1843 and they operated the dry goods store named Hussey & Denman until 1847.

 He advocated for free education, paid for by a general tax.
 He was a director of the school system for three years and was also a trustee.
 His wife Sarah founded the Ladies' Library Association.

 In 1847, he was the editor of the anti-slavery newspaper, Michigan Liberty Press.
 In the Spring of 1849, a fire destroyed the newspaper building.
 Originally a Whig, he joined the Liberty Party, which had a firmer position against slavery.
 He was a member of Michigan's Anti-Slavery Society.

 Hussey was elected to several terms in city offices.
 He was elected to the Michigan House of Representatives, serving the Fifteenth Legislature in 1850.
 On July 6, 1854, Hussey attended the "Under the Oaks" convention in Jackson, Michigan, where the Republican Party had one of its earliest meetings.

 Representing Calhoun County, he sat on the Printing committee.
-Elected as a Republican, he served in the Michigan Senate, representing Calhoun County, in 1855 and 1856.
+Elected as a Republican, he served in the Michigan Senate, where he represented Calhoun County in the 13th district, in 1855 and 1856.
 He sat on Finance, Federal Relations, and State Prison committees.
 He helped introduce Michigan's Personal Freedom Act of 1855.
 The bill was enacted to prevent former slaves from being kidnapped and returned to slavery.
 It was also called the Personal Liberty Bill.
 Battle Creek became a city in 1859.
 He was one of the first aldermen of the city.

 Hussey was a delegate to the 1860 Republican National Convention, where Abraham Lincoln was nominated as a presidential candidate.
 In 1867, he was elected mayor of Battle Creek.